The BullStreet Neighborhood

 BullStreet is a 20-year, 181-acre project to transform the historic S.C.
 State Hospital site into a vibrant, mixed-use neighborhood district in downtown Columbia, SC.
 Hughes Development Corporation is serving as the project’s master developer, working with the Midlands community to build a one-of-a-kind new neighborhood – a city within a city.

-At completion, the project expects to be full of an engaging mix of local and national shops and restaurants, high-quality entertainment like Fireflies baseball games and concerts, comfortable residences, public art and more – a destination neighborhood that reflects the authenticity of the Midlands – and a place that builds municipal and county revenue and contributes significantly to livability in the region.
+At completion, the project expects to offer high-quality entertainment like Fireflies baseball games and concerts, comfortable residences, public art, an engaging mix of local and national shops and restaurants, and more.
+BullStreet is becoming destination neighborhood that reflects the authenticity of the Midlands – and a place that builds municipal and county revenue and contributes significantly to livability in the region.

 Name: The BullStreet Neighborhood, a.k.a.
 BullStreet